vorticity/arsenalsuite/cpp/lib/PyQt4/doc/sphinx/old_style_signals_slots.rst

 The returned value is normally passed to the ``QtCore.QObject.connect()`` method.

-PyQt allows any Python callable to be used as a slot, not just Qt slots.
+PyQt4 allows any Python callable to be used as a slot, not just Qt slots.
 This is done by simply referencing the callable.
 Because Qt slots are implemented as class methods they are also available as Python callables.
 Therefore it is not usually necessary to use ``QtCore.SLOT()`` for Qt slots.
 However, doing so is more efficient as it avoids a conversion to Python and back to C++.

 Qt allows a signal to be connected to a slot that requires fewer arguments than the signal passes.
 The extra arguments are quietly discarded.
-PyQt slots can be used in the same way.
+PyQt4 slots can be used in the same way.

 Note that when a slot is a Python callable its reference count is not